-If you're looking for the latest and greatest in technology trends, here are some of the hottest summer courses, beginning July 19, that may catch your eye at registration:

-- To explore the different facets of technology, you can choose from these courses taught by Professor Nathan Eskue: - MG425 Trends in Business Technology and SCI330 Green Technologies. - Then there's TCH301 Ethics in Technology, an important course indeed as technology becomes a more integral part of our daily lives. - Inquiring minds want to know more about the power of memory and how it impacts technology, so take a look at SPT323 Memory Analysis. - For programming enthusiasts, another cutting edge course to look at is C/C++ Programming.
-II, taught by Professor Jill Coddington. - Because communications are integral to every technology profession, consider Professor Gerald Bohulano's COM226 course. - To get your game on, step into the exciting world of games and how they're made in GAM125 Introduction to Game Development taught by Professor Derric Clark. - Learn about bringing new innovation to the marketplace in BUS200 Entrepreneurship to Market, a new core class taught by Professor Mark Smith. - For cyber security, look at CFR815 Video Forensics and NTW455 Modern Data Center and Cloud Computing Design. - For computer science, look at CSC343 Big Data Essentials and SPT323 Mobile Development for iOS. - Other new courses include SPT323 Sculpting for Game Art and offerings such as HUM305 Countercultures and HUM388 Gothic Literature.
+Zakari Kaszubowski Lead Environment Artist (Game Art and Animation) Jersey Calderwood Programmer (Advancing Computer Science/ Game Programming) TJ Tapia Environment Artist (Game Art and Animation) Greck Santiago Programmer (Robotics and Embedded Systems) HOT COURSES GIVE YOU If you're looking for the latest and greatest in technology trends, here are some of the hottest summer courses, beginning July 19, that may catch your eye at registration: - erent facets of technology, you can choose from these courses taught by To explore the Vathan Eskue: - Trends in Business Technology and SCI330 Green Technologies.
+MG425 - here's TCH301 Ethics in Technology, an important course indeed as technology Then es a more integral part of our daily lives. - Inquiring minds want to know more about the power of memory and how it impacts technology, so take a look at SPT323 Memory Analysis. - tting edge course to look at is C/C++ Programming II, taught by Professor Jill Coddington. - Because communications are integral to every technology profession, consider Professor Gerald Bohulano's COM226 course. - To get your game on, step into the exciting world of games and how they're made in GAM125 - Introduction to Game Development taught by Professor Derric Clark.
+Learn about bringing new innovation to the marketplace in BUS200 Entrepreneurship to Market, a new core class taught by Professor Mark Smith. - For cyber security, look at CFR315 Video Forensics and NTW455 Modern Data Center and Cloud Computing Design. - For computer science, look at CSC343 Big Data Essentials and SPT323 Mobile Development for iOS. - Other new courses include SPT323 Sculpting for Game Art and offerings such as HUM305 Countercultures and HUM388 Gothic Literature.
 Learn.
 Experience.
 Innovate.

 Important information about the educational debt, earnings, and completion rates of students who attended these programs can be

 DEGREES

 ON CAMPUS:

-Advancing Computer Science Artificial Life Programming Business Technology

-Digital Maker and Fabrication
+Advancing Computer Science Artificial Life Programming Business Technology Digital Maker and Fabrication Digital Media Digital Video Enterprise Software Development Game Art and Animation Game Design Game Programming Human-Computer Interaction Network Engineering Network Security Robotics and Embedded Systems Technology Studies Virtual Reality Web Design ONLINE:

-Digital Video

-Digital Video

-Enterprise Software Development

-Game Art and Animation

-Game Design

-Game Programming

-Human-Computer Interaction

-Network Engineering

-Network Security

-Robotics and Embedded Systems

-Technology Forensics

-Technology Studies

-Virtual Reality

-Web Design

-ONLINE:

-Advancing Computer Science

-Game Art and Animation
+Advancing Computer Science Game Art and Animation Game Design Game Programming Network Security Technology Forensics Web Design MASTER OF SCIENCE:

-Game Design

-Game Programming

-Network Security

-Technology Forensics

-Web Design

-MASTER OF SCIENCE:

-Advancing Computer Science

-Game Production and Management
+Advancing Computer Science Game Production and Management Information Assurance Technology Leadership

-Information Assurance

-Technology Leadership